craftcms/docs/docs/5.x/system/user-management.md

 ### Project Config

 - **User Photo Location**: Which volume user profile assets are stored in.
 Files are always uploaded directly to a profile, and cannot be selected from the existing asset library.
-- **Require two-step verification**: Choose which user groups (if any) are required to configure a two-step verification method to access the control panel.
-This has no effect on users who do not have control panel permissions.
+- **Require two-step verification**: Choose which user groups (if any) are required to configure a two-step verification method.
+After [Craft 5.6](https://github.com/craftcms/cms/releases/tag/5.6.0), this setting affects _all_ matching users, not just those with control panel access.
 - **Verify email addresses**: A user must demonstrate they have access to an email address before they can activate their account, or change the email on an existing account.
 - **Allow public registration**: Whether or not users can register from the front-end.
 - **Validate custom fields on public registration**: When registering via the front-end, require a complete user profile (including any fields marked as **Required** in the user field layout).